jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 Enigma creates the control group by collecting all different parts of date, time, and location.
 It randomly combines these parts to new combinations.

 Charts in a control group obviously do not describe real living persons or real existing situations.
-But they have a comparable distribution in data, time and location.
+But they have a comparable distribution in date, time and location.
 This means that the control group reflects any artifacts, astronomically or demographically, that exist in the test data.
 A remarkable result in the test data should not show in the control group.
 If it does, it will probably be because of an artifact.

 Optionally, you can multiply the number of combinations to create a larger control group.
 The maximum supported multiplication is 10.